What is a Full Immersion Horsemanship Clinic?

 Daily unmounted theory discussions, tack/equipment fitting & usage, individual and group instruction and activities, and pasture board (grass hay) for your horse.
-There are four 12x12 uncovered stalls available on a first-come, first-serve basis and must be reserved at the time of your registration submission.
+There are four 12x12 uncovered stalls available on a first-come, first-served basis, and must be reserved at the time of your registration submission.
 (You are responsible for cleaning your own stall.)

 When may I arrive/depart?

-Horse arrivals are to be on the Thursday prior to the first day of the clinic.
+Horse arrivals are to be on the Thursday before the first day of the clinic.
 Local folks typically head home Sunday evening.
 Those traveling long distances stay through Sunday night, (extra $10/night board charge) and depart Monday morning.

 Free dry camping (sorry, no hook-ups) is available on the property whether you're in a tent, motor home, camper, or horse trailer.
 There are many options via AirBnB, and plenty of name-brand hotels and motels in Sandpoint (about a 15 min drive south of the facility.)